slatedocs/slate/source/includes/inkling-reference/_lesson.html.md

     untilClause?
     testClause?
 ```

-‍
+Select the Syntax tab to see the lesson syntax.
+The syntax for lesson and its subordinate
+clauses is displayed.

 ###### Lesson Configure Clause Syntax

-Select the Syntax tab for the syntax for this clause.

 ```plaintext
 configureClause ::=